Drakynfly/ALSV4_CPP/README.md

 - Clone the repository inside your project's `Plugins` folder, or download the latest release and extract it into your project's or engine's `Plugins` folder.
 - Launch the project, and enable plugin content viewer as seen below.
 This will show contents of the plugin in your content browser:
 ![image](https://github.com/Drakynfly/ALSV4_CPP_Faerie/raw/main/Resources/Readme_Content_1.png)
-- This fork removes the need for any config file changes.
-There are now settings availible in Project Settings menu.
-Setup Axis inputs, trace channels, collision profiles, and more.
-- This fork seperates the functionality for controlling ALSBaseCharacter into a child class: ALSPlayerCharacter.
-Parent player controlled characters to this class for access to the rest of the input functions (which are renamed to all begin with "Input_").

 ## License & Contribution
 **Source code** of the plugin is licensed under MIT license, and other developers are encouraged to fork the repository, open issues & pull requests to help the development.